A recent study of last year’s gender pay gap reports revealed that 87% of Irish employers pay men more than women. That’s a dismal statistic for 2023!

 - Establish fair pay scales or pay grades for each of your roles based on the position, level of responsibility, and experience.

 - Promote pay transparency to build trust and help close the gender pay gap.

 And equal pay isn’t just important for legal reasons…

 Paying staff equally in your business can improve your reputation, increase staff motivation and productivity, and form a key part of your social responsibility and culture— which are two very important priorities for job seekers which make your company more attractive.

 Remember, ignoring important employee rights like equal pay has risks for your business…

 If one of your employees feels they’re not getting equal pay, they may be able to take legal action against you.

-Our 24/7 employment relations advice line, BrightAdvice, is the ideal solution to give you peace of mind.
+Our 24/7 employment law advice line, BrightAdvice, is the ideal solution to give you peace of mind.
 You can get quick and reliable advice from our team of experts who are always ready to help you stay on the right side of the law.

 Have more questions on equal pay or something else?

 We’ve got thousands of answers to all your HR and health & safety dilemmas.